tupini07/Game-of-Life/README.md

 <li>Display the age of each cell, maybe using colors to indicate youngest/oldest</li>
 <li>Make a real interface, for the moment it works just in the terminal and it'll be nice to have a GUI (maybe TkInter?)
 </ul>

+<h2>How To Run</h2>
+It's very simple to run this program, the only thing you need to do is go to your console and navigate to the project's folder, then:

+    python main.py

+And that's it!
+Remember to edit the GameRules file if you want some special parameters